geopm/geopm/service/docs/source/runtime.rst

 page.
 The two GEOPM environment variables used by geopm_agent_enforce_policy() are "GEOPM_AGENT" and "GEOPM_POLICY".
-Note that it is expected that /etc is mounted on a node-local file system, so the geopm configuration files are typically part of the compute node boot image.
+Note that it is expected that /etc is mounted on a node-local file system, so the GEOPM configuration files are typically part of the compute node boot image.
 Also note that the "GEOPM_POLICY" value specifies a path to another JSON file which may be located on a shared file system, and this second file controls the values enforced